 Welcome to the second journal entry in our series introducing the why, what, and how of New Wine Collective.
 Follow and join the conversation!

 We’re reimagining church from the ground up, based on a simple foundational premise: Love is what matters most.
 And if love is what matters most, then anyone can do church!
-You don’t need someone’s permission.
+Even a child can lead (Matt 18:1-5).
+You don’t need someone else's permission.
 You don’t need a degree, a title, or special qualifications.
 You don’t need to belong to the right group or even believe the right beliefs.
 Jesus never seemed to care much about any of these things.

-In my experience with churches, I find that love is often the most difficult thing to keep front and center.
+In my experience with churches, I've found that love is often the most difficult thing to keep front and center.
 We always want to add on and make it about other things, like rules, doctrines, traditions, or emotional experiences; which almost always have the unintended downside of overcomplicating things and creating more barriers for people.
 None of these things are necessarily bad.
-In fact, some can be quite valuable and helpful.
+In fact, some can be quite valuable!
 They’re just not the main thing.
 But the Bible seems to be pretty clear about what is: